 1. Can I use Pinterest for affiliate marketing directly, or do I always need a blog post in between?

 Yes, you can directly link to affiliate products on Pinterest!
-However, you must disclose your affiliate relationship clearly in your pin description, following FTC guidelines.
-Always check your specific affiliate program’s rules, as some might have restrictions on direct linking.
+However, you must disclose your affiliate relationship in your pin description, following FTC guidelines.
+Some programs may restrict direct linking, so check your affiliate terms.
+That said, many Pinterest bloggers use a blog post as the bridge between Pinterest and product links to provide context and increase trust.

 2. What’s the absolute best time to post on Pinterest in 2025?